|Office:||1000-C Hunter North Building|

 Raffi Khatchadourian, Johan Dovland, and Neelam Soundarajan.
 Enforcing behavioral constraints in evolving aspect-oriented programs.
 In Proceedings of the 7th International Workshop on Foundations of Aspect-Oriented Languages (FOAL ’08) at the 7th International Conference on Aspect-Oriented Software Development (AOSD ’08), pages 19–28, Brussels, Belgium, April 2008.
 ACM. [ bib | DOI ]

 Grants and awards

-- Received PSC-CUNY Research Award (Traditional A) as sole investigator.
+- Received PSC-CUNY Research Award (Traditional A) as sole investigator for 2016 and 2017.

 - Received CUNY Diversity Projects Development Fund Award (DPDF) as sole investigator.

 - Received Open Educational Resources (OER) Fellowship at New York City College of Technology (NYCCT).